 If your nail is not thick but it sits high (pictured), or it’s angles upwards, it’s a little more difficult to deal with and may take a surgical procedure to fix properly.
 If you’re not keen on this and you want to find a conservative solution, you need to find shoes that are as deep as possible in the toebox to be able to accommodate the nail deformity – give the nail the room it needs.

 Some people have a hyperextended interphalangeal joint of the big toe – see the exaggerated crease in the middle of the toe (arrow).
 This “cocked-up” big toe results in the end of the toe, and therefore the nail, pointing upwards rather than being parallel with the floor.
 The toenail gets pressure from the top of the shoe and is pushed back into the toe with each step – if the shoe is not deep enough in the toebox.

-The fix: This cocked-up position is a common consequence of the big toe knuckle (1st MPJ) being stiff.
+This cocked-up position is a common consequence of the big toe knuckle (1st MPJ) being stiff.
 This stiffness may be functional or structural and each has a different fix.

 - A functional stiffness can be helped by a podiatrist.
 Depending on your mechanics, this may involve orthotics (with specific additions for the “functional hallux limitus” issue), heel lifts, calf stretches or a few other modalities, all aimed at improving windlass mechanism function.
 Have a look at the moving image.
 To start with, the toe is cocked-up at the end making the toenail angle upwards.
 But a simple piece of material under the the first bone of the toe makes it sit more level with the floor.
 This is just one example of what a podiatrist can do to change your foot mechanics to help you prevent toenail blisters of the big toe.